-IELTS Cue Card Sample 455 - Describe a meal you invited others
+IELTS Cue Card Sample 455 - Describe a meal in which you invited others

 - Written by IELTS Mentor